Zarasuto/Scholar-Tracker/README.md

 HOW TO INSTALL

-Create a ".env" file and put your API key there
-(MUST HAVE PYTHON WITH PIP INSTALLED) run pip install <the requirements.txt>
+-Create a ".env" file and put your API key there -(MUST HAVE PYTHON WITH PIP INSTALLED) run pip install <the requirements.txt>
-run bot.py
+-run bot.py